-The historical North American Junior & Young Rider Championships (NAJYRC) discipline of eventing is now known as the North American Youth Championships (NAYC), and will take place July 24-28, 2010 at the Event at Rebecca Farm in Kalispell, Mont.
-An athlete may compete as a junior from the beginning of the calendar year in which he reaches the age of 14 until the end of the calendar year in which he reaches the age of 18.
-An athlete may compete as a Young Rider from the beginning of the calendar year in which he reaches the age of 16 until the end of the calendar year in which he reaches the age of 21.
-Please visit the NAYC Eventing Page for more information.
+The historical North American Junior & Young Rider Championships (NAJYRC) is now known as the North American Youth Championships (NAYC) and will take place July 24-28, 2019 at The Event at Rebecca Farm in Kalispell, Montana.
+An athlete may compete as a Junior from the beginning of the calendar year in which they reach the age of 14 until the end of the calendar year in which they reach the age of 18.
+An athlete may compete as a Young Rider from the beginning of the calendar year in which they reach the age of 16 until the end of the calendar year in which they reach the age of 21.
+Please visit the NAYC Eventing page on the USEF website for more information.

 For more details on 2019 NAYC qualifications and selection procedures, please click here.

-Those aiming for the NAYC must be aware that as an FEI athlete you are subject to Clean Sport anti-doping regulations for both your horses and yourself as an athlete.
+Those aiming for the NAYC must be aware that as an FEI athlete you are subject to clean sport anti-doping regulations for both your horses and yourself as an athlete.
 You and your horses are very likely to be tested.
-It is your responsibility to ensure you follow these regulations and a guide can be found at https://www.usef.org/team-usa/sport-excellence-education/clean-sport
+It is your responsibility to ensure you follow these regulations and a guide can be found here.

-NAYC Coaching Requirements: For the CH-J*, Coaches must be certified to ICP Level II.
-For the CICOY**, Coaches must be certified to ICP Level III.
+For the NAYC-J, Coaches must be certified to ICP Level II.
+For the CCIO-Y-S, Coaches must be certified to ICP Level III.
 If a team brings an assistant coach, they must be ICP Level II certified or higher.